 Workplaces must be able to demonstrate that they have implemented a screening system and that it is working as intended.
 An inspector will need to be able to determine compliance with the law.
 Workplaces can consider various ways of demonstrating that they are compliant with the screening requirements, including keeping a record of individuals who were screened.

-Organizations and businesses required to screen patrons must use or ask questions similar to those found in Hamilton’s COVID-19 screening tool.
+Organizations and businesses required to screen patrons must use or ask questions similar to those found the Customer Screening Tool.
 Customers who do not pass screening should be advised that they cannot enter and advised to self-isolate and get tested.
 Records of screening do not need to be maintained.

 The risk of COVID-19 increases in enclosed and crowded spaces.
 Having proper ventilation in place is an important public health measure since properly ventilated spaces are less likely to be linked to virus spread.